The autumn sky has a lot to offer Partial lunar eclipse in September

 When is the next lunar eclipse?

-• March 14, 2025: Total lunar eclipse
+• March 14, 2025: total lunar eclipse

-• September 07, 2025: Total lunar eclipse
+• September 07, 2025: total lunar eclipse

-• March 03, 2026: Total lunar eclipse
+• March 03, 2026: total lunar eclipse

-• August 28, 2026: Partial lunar eclipse
+• August 28, 2026: partial lunar eclipse

 Supermoons in September and October

-On September 17/18, the moon will also come close to Earth.
+On September 17/18, the moon will also come close to the Earth.
 It will be 357,286 kilometers away from us, making it almost the closest and largest full moon of the year.
-The next supermoon highlight will then follow in October 2024, when the moon will be even closer to the full moon date: just under 357,400 kilometers.
+The next supermoon highlight will follow in October 2024, when the moon will be even closer to the full moon date: just under 357,400 kilometers.